vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD12_DEMO.md

  1. To open a **New** pane, in the Azure portal, from the menu on the left side, select **+ New**.
  2. On the **New** pane, select **Databases**, and then from the **Databases** pane, select **Redis Cache**.
  3. In the **Redis Cache** pane:
-  - Set the DNS, you can use the same name you used for the web app or you can choose any other name you prefer.
+  - Enter the name for the DNS, you can use the same name you used for the web app or you can choose any other name you prefer.
   - Select the **Subscription** you want to use.
   - Select the **Resource Group** to be the same one you used for the web app.
  > **Note:** It is recommended to configure your services to work in the same region.